FranklinZamora/DisolvedOxygenNAS/README.md

 SensorsNAS sensors(O2, PH, EC, ORP);

 ```
-4. In the setup add begin to sleep the sensors by default.
+4. In the setup add begin to sleep the sensors by default
 ```c++
 sensors.begin(sensors);
 ```